-Task Number Task 1 Task 2 Task 3 Task 4

-Notification Date Due dates will vary based on the context area being studied.
-Notifications will be issued to students at least two weeks prior to due date.
-If you have

-Due Date any question

-Task Description Semester One Unit Design Project and Portfolio Semester One Unit Research Task Semester Two Unit Design Project and Portfolio Semester Two Unit Research Task

-Outcomes Assessed Outcomes assessed will vary depending on the Technology context area being studied.
-All students will complete a semester long unit on each of the following areas of study, Materials, Engineered Systems, Digital Technologies, Food and Fibre Technology
+Task Number Task 1 Task 2 Task 3 Task 4 Notification Date Due dates will vary based on the context area being studied.
+Notifications will Due Date be issued to students at least two weeks prior to due date.
+Task Description Semester One Uni Design Project and Portfolio - Semester Two Unit Design Project and Portfolio Semester Two Unit Research Task Outcomes Assessed Outcomes assessed will vary depending on the Technology context area being studied.
+All students will complete a semester long unit on each of the following areas of study, Materials, Engineered Systems, Digital Technologies, Food and Fibre Technology Component Weighting Skills, knowledge and understanding 40 10 40 10 100 Value and attitudes TOTAL 40 10 40 10 100

-Component Weighting

-Skills

-Knowledge and understanding 40 10 40 10 100

-Value and attitudes

-TOTAL 40 10 40 10 100